 An operating system popular with enthusiasts and used by some businesses.

 lnk (sometimes written LNK in the text) is short for link.
 Microsoft Windows makes extensive use of shortcut or lnk files, so called because they use that extension (.lnk).
 Most of the icons on the Windows desktop and most of the items that cascade from the start menu are lnk files.
-These include the documents item, which lists recently opened document-type files. lnk files can be forensically analysed.
+These include the documents item, which lists recently opened document-type files. lnk files can be forensically analyzed.

 A virus attached to instructions (called macros) which are executed automatically when a document is opened.